ilyak/wham/README.md

 				current window (this value is named x in the expression below).

-For example see test files in tests directory.
+For a sample input, see butane.dat file.

 The biasing potential used in molecular dynamic simulations is assumed to be in standard quadratic form: